NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 #### StructuralPlatformConfig

 Defines details of a structural platform.
+The top of a platform should never exceed room_dimension_y - 1.25 if a target or performer are to be placed on top of the platform to ensure the performer can reach the target.

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters